ereslibre/applications-in-a-cloud-native-world/src/deployment.md

 ## Techniques

 ### Manual

-If you are old enough, chances are that you have seen or done this yourself.

 A deployment could mean "upload through FTP" the new version of the website.
 It could also mean, "perform a git pull" on the production